 Deer Lodge Centre has a long and proud history of caring.
 Our motto, “Making Lives Better” reflects this history.
 From 1916 when a military convalescent hospital was established for returning WWI soldiers to today, where Veterans continue being treated with a large population of community patients and residents.

 Deer Lodge Centre transferred from a Veterans Affairs Canada hospital to a provincial facility in 1983.
-140 personal care beds are maintained exclusively for Veterans under the Federal/Provincial agreement.
-Since changing from an acute general hospital to a facility caring for adult patients with complex needs, it became the largest rehabilitation and long term care facility in Manitoba, with a bed capacity of 429.
+Veterans continue to have priority access to personal care beds under the Federal/Provincial agreement.
+Since changing from an acute general hospital to a facility caring for adult patients with complex needs, it became the largest rehabilitation and long term care facility in Manitoba, with a bed capacity of 418.

 Deer Lodge Centre continues as an innovator in the treatment of patients, residents and clients.
 Rehabilitation services, outreach programs in geriatric mental health, respiratory therapy, the Day Hospital and Adult Day Care for cognitively impaired community clients address broad inpatient and community needs.